How to Wear Soccer Shin Guards Properly: 4 Simple

 - Put on your shin guard sleeves over your shin guard- this is optional

-- Put on your socks or grip socks along pre-cut soccer sleeve
+- Put on your socks or grip socks along the pre-cut soccer sleeve

 - Use straps to help hold everything in place